Find Affordable College Courses

 56 Yearly Graduations

 The 3rd most popular school in the country for library science majors who are seeking their graduate certificate is LIU Post.
 Roughly 15,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $37,296 per year, while in-state graduate students, on average, pay $22,047 per year.
-For the 2020-2021 academic year, 56 graduate certificates were handed out to library science majors at LIU Post.
-Around 16% of these students were from an underrepresented racial-ethnic group, and 82% were women.
+The average in-state tuition for full-time undergraduates is $39,458 per year, while in-state graduate students, on average, pay $24,336 per year.
+During the most recent year for which we have data, 56 people received their graduate certificate in library science from LIU Post.
+Around 19% of these students were from an underrepresented racial-ethnic group, and 89% were women.
+LIU Post library science graduates who receive their graduate certificate go on to jobs earning a median salary of $48,329.

 29 Yearly Graduations

 The 4th most popular school in the country for library science majors who are seeking their graduate certificate is Louisiana State University and Agricultural & Mechanical College.
 Roughly 34,200 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,038 per year, while in-state graduate students, on average, pay $9,132 per year.
-During the 2020-2021 academic year, 29 people received their graduate certificate in library science from Louisiana State University.
-About 90% of this group were women, and 14% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 29 people received their graduate certificate in library science from Louisiana State University.
+About 86% of this group were women, and 11% were students from an underrepresented racial-ethnic group.
+Those who complete their graduate certificate in library science at Louisiana State University and Agricultural & Mechanical College make a median salary of 48,329.

 #5